kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 chmod 744 ./bin/install_terraform_cli
 ```

-### Github Lifecycle
+## Gitpod Lifecycle

 We need to be careful when using Init because it will not rerun if we restart an existing workspace.

 https://www.gitpod.io/docs/configure/workspaces/tasks

-### Working with Env Vars
+## Working with Env Vars

 We can list out all the Environment Variables (Env Vars) using the `env` command

 We can fileter specific env vars using grep eg. `env | grep AWS_`

-#### Setting and Unsetting Env Vars
+### Setting and Unsetting Env Vars

-In the terminal we can set using `export HELLO='world'`
+In the terminal, we can set using `export HELLO='world'`

-In the terminal we unset using `unset HELLO`
+In the terminal, we unset using `unset HELLO`

 We can set an env var temporarily when just running a command

 ```sh
 HELLO-'world' ./bin/print_message
 ```
-Within a bash script we can set an env var without writing export eg.
+Within a bash script, we can set an env var without writing export eg.

 ```sh
 #!/usr/bin/env bash